noaignite/create-ignite-app/README.md

 ### src/blocks

-Blocks are top level modules in the application, hierarchically directly below the App container and typically defined with a `section` element at it's root.
+Blocks are top level modules in the application, hierarchically directly below the App layout and typically defined with a `section` element at it's root.
 These can also be configured as choosable modules for the admin panel of chosen CMS.
 When possible, these should be exported from their common exports file (`src/blocks/index.js`) using `next/dynamic`.
 This will ensure that blocks are chunked and not downloaded to the client on a particular page unless rendered.

 ```
 src/blocks